Yuval-Vino/NLP-clustering-project/README.md

 ## • Clustering requests:
-The number of clustering is unknown and must be discovered by the clustering algorithm.
-surfacing topical clusters in unhandled requests is done by implementing the clustering algorithm that uses the Sentence-Bert (SBERT) model but without defining constant k, also tried to use the Tf-idf model and get insufficient results.
+Our algorithm leverages the Sentence-Bert (SBERT) model to cluster input data into groups of an unknown number.
+This is achieved by implementing a clustering algorithm that doesn't rely on a fixed k value.
+Our previous attempt to use the Tf-idf model didn't yield satisfactory results.

-At first, we read the input data file and insert the sentences into a list.
-Then, encode the sentences by using the pre-trained model.
+Initially, we read the input data and create a list of its sentences.
+Then, using the pre-trained SBERT model, we encode these sentences into embeddings.
+Finally, we use the clustering algorithm to surface topical clusters in unhandled requests.

-The embeddings are then transformed into a sparse matrix, computes the cosine similarity between an input item (a sentence embedding) and each of the centroids, and builds a list of similarities and the index of the centroid with the highest similarity.
+The algorithm transforms the embeddings into a sparse matrix and calculates the cosine similarity between each sentence embedding and the centroids.
+It generates a list that includes the similarities and the index of the centroid with the highest similarity.
-Updates the centroids based on the items in each cluster.
+The algorithm updates the centroids based on the items in each cluster.
- It creates a list of lists, where each sublist contains the embeddings of the items in a cluster.
+A list of lists is created, with each sublist containing the embeddings of the items in a particular cluster.
-The sublists with fewer than minimum items to cluster that define in the config file are removed.
-For each remaining sublist, the mean of the embeddings is computed, and if it is different from the corresponding centroid, the centroid is updated.
-The new centroids and a boolean variable indicating whether the algorithm can stop early.
+The sublists that contain fewer items than the minimum specified in the configuration file are removed.
+For each remaining sublist, the mean of the embeddings is calculated.
+If the mean is different from the corresponding centroid, the centroid is updated accordingly.
+The algorithm generates new centroids and a boolean variable indicating whether it can stop early.

-We initialize an empty list of centroids and randomly select an item from the input data to be the first centroid, then create an empty list of clusters of the same length as the input data, where each element is initialized to -1, then shuffles the indexes of the input data and iterates through them and updating the clusters and the centroids.
+To start, an empty list of centroids is initialized, and a random item from the input data is selected as the first centroid.
+Additionally, an empty list of clusters is created with the same length as the input data, where each element is initialized to -1.
+The indexes of the input data are shuffled, and the algorithm iterates through them, updating the clusters and the centroids.
-If the algorithm reaches a state where the centroids do not change, it stops early.
-The maximum number of iterations is set to 10.
+If the centroids do not change, the algorithm stops early, with a maximum of 10 iterations.
-By using a similarity threshold of 0.65, the code ensures that only items that are sufficiently like an existing cluster centroid are added to that cluster.
+To prevent the growth of the number of clusters, a similarity threshold of 0.65 is used to ensure that only items that are sufficiently similar to an existing cluster centroid are added to that cluster.
-This helps to control the growth of the number of clusters since new clusters are only created for items that are not like any existing cluster centroid.
-Then, filtering the clusters to exclude those with fewer than 10 items.
-The clusters list contains the sentences and their corresponding data points grouped into clusters.
+Clusters with fewer than 10 items are filtered out.
+The resulting clusters list contains the sentences and their corresponding data points grouped into clusters based on their similarity to the centroids.

 ![IDEA](https://imgur.com/3XnokxD.png)